Eugenee-Be/RoboCup_2021_Virtual_Robot_Manipulation_Challenge_by_Team-UoB-Mech/README.md

 # Thoughts

 1. _More detailed learning materials and competition closely related materials and workshops needed._
-As non-computer science UG students and beginners of robotics control, we felt extremely no clue to construct our work.
+As non-computer science (Mech Eng) UG students and beginners of robotics control, we felt extremely no clue to construct our work.
 We read through every related examples in the documentation and can understand them.
 However when it comes to write the codes we felt blank in our mind.

 2. _Appreciation_